Back to the Future II

-Challenge 1: Social, political, economic, financial crises, and related security and access issues: starting from October 2019 the country has been faced with multiple crises that prevented access to education and increased the political instability and the level of poverty and vulnerably across the social strata and particularly on the most vulnerable.
-This was further aggravated by the Beirut Port Explosion on 4 August 2020, that caused widespread destruction and caused the resignation of the government.
+Challenge 1: Social, political, economic, financial crises, and related security and access issues: Starting from October 2019, the country has been faced with multiple crises that prevented access to education and increased the political instability and the level of poverty and vulnerably across the social strata, particularly for the most vulnerable.
+This was further aggravated by the Beirut Port explosion on 4 August 2020 that caused widespread destruction.

-Challenge 2: The COVID-19 outbreak has disrupted all humanitarian operation, and especially the education activities since February 2020, in the country and has seen a resurgence in Q3 and Q4 2020 with recurrent closure of the educational institutions decreed by the Government Of Lebanon.
+Challenge 2: The COVID-19 outbreak has disrupted all humanitarian operations, especially education activities in the country since February 2020, and has seen a resurgence in Q3 and Q4 2020 resulting in recurrent closures of the educational institutions decreed by the Government of Lebanon.

 How they were overcome

-How Challenge 1 was overcome: Adaptation to the context that requires adopting the (triple) nexus of humanitarian, development, and peacebuilding approach in line with the EU Emergency Trust Fund (EUTF), to ensure this flexibility and the inclusion of extremely vulnerable refugees and host community children and the retention in FE of those who have been left without education in 2020.
+How Challenge 1 was overcome: Adaptation to the context required adopting the (triple) nexus humanitarian, development, and peacebuilding approach in line with the EU Emergency Trust Fund (EUTF), to ensure this flexibility and the inclusion of extremely vulnerable refugees and host community children and the retention in formal education of those who were left without education in 2020.

-How Challenge 2 was overcome: Consolidation and development of the distant methodologies and programs (including piloting retention programs) the education and protection services offered have become more comprehensive and structured and have increased their reach.
-BTF continues developing innovative tools based on affordable ICTs, a combination of high- and low-tech methods that ensured continuous education, wellbeing in all conditions, and can be easily integrated in blended or F2F approaches.
+How Challenge 2 was overcome: Through the consolidation and development of the distance learning methodologies and programs (including piloting retention programs), the education and protection services offered have become more comprehensive and structured and have increased their reach.
+Back to the Future continues developing innovative tools based on affordable ICTs, a combination of high- and low-tech methods that ensured continuous education, wellbeing in all conditions, and can be easily integrated in blended or face-to-face approaches.

 Results of the Good Practice

-- Providing out of school vulnerable refugees children with inclusive Non-formal education which was in favor of promoting their academic and social preparedness allowed them to undergo a smooth transition to formal education by the beginning of the scholastic year 2020-2021.
+- Providing out-of-school vulnerable refugee children with inclusive non-formal education to promote their academic and social preparedness allowed them to undergo a smooth transition to formal education by the beginning of the scholastic year 2020-2021.

-- Children enrolled into the program were regularly receiving structured psychosocial support activities, protection services for those at risk of abuse and regular specialized services for children with special needs.
+- Children enrolled into the program were regularly receiving structured psychosocial support activities, protection services for those at risk of abuse, and regular specialized services for children with specific needs.